 “Why didn’t you let me know about this a month ago?”

 “It wasn’t planned then.
-The party was a spur of the moment decision.
-Dad’s not getting any younger and I wanted to do something special for him this year.
+The party was a spur-of-the-moment decision.
+Dad’s not getting any younger, and I wanted to do something special for him this year.
 But if you’ve got more important things to do, then by all means, do them.
 I’ll explain to dad that you couldn’t spare the time, or money, to come and see him.”

-“I’m not going to argue the point, Bill,” she’d told him angrily.
+“I won’t argue the point, Bill,” she’d told him angrily.
 “I’ll either come now for his birthday or in December for Christmas, but not both.
 You decide which one.”

 Showing his frustration by exhaling heavily into the phone, they’d mutually agreed that she’d come for his birthday.